arkadiyt/bounty-targets-data/README.md

 ### Status

-The last change was detected on `Tuesday 02/06/2018 06:32 (UTC)`.
+The last change was detected on `Wednesday 02/07/2018 00:31 (UTC)`.
 New changes (if any) are picked up hourly.

 ### Code